How to uncrop Ricoh GR III, IIIx, and IV photos

 Apply the plugin again. macOS will give another warning but this time you will be able to tell macOS to run the plugin anyway.

 When run, the plugin will create a new file with the suffix “_full.dng”.
-The new file will initially show the same crop as the original but now you can use the crop tool set to “As Shot” to restore the full 6010 x 4012 resolution.
+The new file will initially show the same crop as the original, but now when you set the crop in Lightroom to “As Shot,” the full 6010 x 4012 resolution will be shown.

 P.S.
 If you're an Android user struggling to download images from your Ricoh GR using the official Image Sync app, consider trying Eureka, an app I built to deal with connection issues I experienced with the original app.